 Take, for example, the Ritz Carlton Tokyo, a Marriott Bonvoy I stayed at last year.
 The hotel usually retails for about $800 to $ 1000 a night, ex taxes, but for five nights, I paid 240,000 points (since then up to 300,000 points due to category change).
 For a four-night stay in October 2020, the price being quoted is approximately USD 3900 (an average price of USD 975 per night)

 The same stay is going to cost 300,000 points for five nights, effectively making the price USD 2,340.
 And the best part is, you can throw in the 5th night free as well.
 So, the average price, when you buy with points, goes down to USD 468.
+With the current promotion offering all Marriott Bonvoy hotels at off-peak pricing, that might even work out cheaper depending on your dates of travel.
 The same thing works at lower end hotels as well.
 But remember, it might not be that huge a delta.

 Additionally, if you have the American Express Platinum Charge Card and you put this buy on that card, you can also earn about 12 Membership Rewards points extra per USD spent.
-Usually, USD spends would earn 7.5 points/INR 100 and now with the double points promotion, one would get 15 points/INR 100 spent (so about 12 points/INR 80 spent which is the USD/INR conversion these days).
+Usually, USD spends would earn 7.5 points/INR 100.
 Each Membership Rewards point also converts to Bonvoy 1:1 ratio.